sinju-pau/Machine-Learning-Classification-and-Regression/README.md

-# Machine Learning : Classification and Regression Tasks
+# Machine Learning : Classification and Regression

 This repository covers the analysis of datasets using various Classification and Regression algorithms with varying complexities.
 Tha analysis is performed in R as well as in Python using Ipython Notebooks(.ipynb files).

 A working knowledge of R and Python is required to read through the scripts.

 ## Classification